- Class: Aves

 AT THE ZOO

-You can watch a live video feed of a pair of off-exhibit burrowing owls on our new online Burrowing Owl Cams.
+You can watch a live video feed of a pair of burrowing owls on our new online Burrowing Owl Cams.
 Check out our Aviary Cam and Burrow Cam, and watch as they establish and manage their burrow.

 Under siege.
 Burrowing owls face threats from habitat loss, environmental toxins, and vehicle collisions.
-Additionally, western burrowing owls in San Diego County reuse the burrows dug by other animals, primarily ground squirrels, so they are at risk because of the decline of available burrows caused by certain programs that remove these rodents.
+Additionally, western burrowing owls in San Diego County reuse the burrows dug by other wildlife, primarily ground squirrels, so they are at risk because of the decline of available burrows caused by certain programs that remove these rodents.

-Another research project is working to create a variety of ways to reestablish ground squirrels in certain protected areas in the county.
+Another conservation project is working to create a variety of ways to reestablish ground squirrels in certain protected areas in the county.
 Several tests have been conducted, including bringing ground squirrels into areas where they are no longer found and altering the landscape to encourage other squirrels to move in and dig burrows that the owls can reuse.